Vinyl Theatre: Origami (2016-2017)

 The band has since parted ways with label Fueled by Ramen.
 On October 4, the band released a new song, "Me, Myself, and I", as a standalone single.

 Starcruiser (2018–2020)

-Their next independent single, "Feel It All", was released on March 2.
+Their next independent single, "Feel It All", was released on March 2, 2018.
 The band toured with Vesperteen throughout March and April of that year.
 On July 13, the band released their second single of the year "Masterpiece".
 They announced the Starcruiser Tour for September and October on July 31, followed a week later by the announcement of their third studio album "Starcruiser" set for release on August 31.

 On May 4, 2019, lead vocalist and guitarist Keegan Calmes announced on Twitter that he would be parting ways with the band, though the band itself may still continue.

 Reunion (2021-present)

 On September 17, 2021, The band announced on Twitter that lead vocalist and guitarist Keegan Calmes was rejoining the band.

-A new single titled Love You To Death was released on May 27th, 2022.
+A new single titled "Love You To Death" was released on May 27, 2022.
+A second single titled "More Than Friends" was released on August 18, 2023, along with the next single that was released on October 13, 2023 titled “Blisters.”